SimonMarquis/Android-UrlSchemeInterceptor/README.md

 # Android-UrlScheme
-Test and debug URL scheme on Android
+Test and debug url scheme on Android

 ## Demo
 What's gonna happen?
 ✔ App installed → Start the application
 ✘ App not installed → Redirect to Play Store

-[Click here][1] to trigger the url scheme
+[Click here](https://simonmarquis.github.io/Android-UrlScheme) to trigger the url scheme!

 ## How-to
 This application can be launched without any modification.
 Use this `adb` command to trigger the default url scheme with some parameters:
 ```shell
 adb shell am start \